 In 1965, a General Motors automobile complex was constructed six miles away in Lordstown, Ohio.
 Many residents work at that site or in supply companies for the industry.
 Small service industries, light manufacturing, agriculture, and retail shops provide most of the local employment.

 The population of Newton Falls increased from 500 people in 1900 to 3,355 by 1930 because of the availability of jobs.
 The depression brought the closing of some companies and the village struggled to recover with other industry.
 In the 1960 census, the community had 5,038 residents which gave it city status, but this declined in the 1980 census to 4,960.
 The population decrease can be attributed again to the loss of jobs in companies producing steel-related products.
 Farming and dairying remain a major part of the township's economy but incoming residents are finding the rural environment attractive for new home construction.
-Today, the village and the township have a combined population of about 9,600.
+Today, according to the 2010 census, the village and the township have a combined population of about 8,875.

 NEWTON FALLS & NEWTON TOWNSHIP, OHIO GEOGRAPHY

 Newton Township is located in the southwestern corner of Trumbull County in northeastern Ohio, adjacent to the Pennsylvania line.
 The township is bordered on the west by Portage County, on the south by Mahoning Country, on the east by Lordstown Township, and on the north by Braceville Township.
 The size of the township is approximately 25 square miles.